Seizures

 - some prescription medicines

-- brain tumours and other medical conditions affecting the brain
+- brain tumours and other medical conditions that affect your brain

-For some people who have epileptic seizures, there will be some things that are likely to trigger a seizure.
+For people who have epileptic seizures, there may be some things that are likely to trigger a seizure.
 Common seizure triggers include:

 - recreational drugs, alcohol, caffeine and energy drinks